 A real life example of a failure to launch

 Coincidentally I had a friend who confirmed the very same thing the next morning.
 Below is his story.

 This friend of mine asked me to look into getting him a loan about a year ago.
 Unfortunately he had some severely negative credit issues related to a bankruptcy and a foreclosure.
 I told him it would be many years until he would be able to get a mortgage.
 He was fine with that and said that’s what he was expecting to hear.
 I told him we would touch base in a couple of years and talk about it again.

 But then, Quicken Loans and the “Rocket Mortgage” happened.
 I have a feeling explaining their process to my clients is going to keep me busy for a long while.
 My friend heard about the Quicken Loans Rocket Mortgage and emailed me the following:

-Do you think the fact that they approved me for a $430k loan @ 3.5% down means anything re: your ability to approve me for a larger loan? (home prices here are $1MM range and I’d need more loan than $430k).
-Let me know if you want to try; we’ll be moving in mid January to another rental but would like to consider buying if it looks at all doable.”
+Do you think the fact that they approved me for a $430k loan @ 3.5% down means anything re: your ability to approve me for a larger loan?
+Home prices here are $1MM range and I’d need more loan than $430k.
+Let me know if you want to try.
+We’ll be moving in mid January to another rental but would like to consider buying if it looks at all doable.”

-I am sorry but for now it is going to be really hard to take a process with hundreds of steps and documentation requirements all wrapped in a heavy compliance and regulatory framework, and boil it down to 10 minutes with very little paperwork.
+I am sorry but for now it is going to be really hard to take a process with hundreds of steps and documentation requirements all wrapped into a heavy compliance and regulatory framework, and boil it down to 10 minutes with very little paperwork.
 Can the process be streamlined?
 Yes.
 Is this a shot across the bow of other mortgage lenders and the entire industry to try and make things easier for the consumer?
 Yes.

-I think what they are doing is a step in the right direction, but it is step 1 of 2,000 steps.
-If this is the result of 450 people and 5 years of work, wow…it tells me it will be a long time before there really is a “10 minute mortgage”.
+I think what they are doing is a step in the right direction.
+But it is step 1 of 2,000 steps.
+If this is the result of 450 people and 5 years of work, wow.
+It tells me it will be a long time before there really is a “10 minute mortgage”.